AST 1 – Fernie

 • Collapsible Avalanche Probe: longer is better

 • Skis: ‘Alpine Touring with touring bindings’ or ‘Telemark’.
 Please practice transitioning your bindings from ski-mode to walk-mode and back again.
-Mel Makepeace loves the Icelantic Nomad Lite for ski touring performance.
+Mel Makepeace loves the Icelantic Nia Pro for ski touring performance.

 or